Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 Since the camera series products operate while constantly energized, it is natural to expect the camera series products to generate heat.
 The temperature of the product usually does not exceed 45°C (45°F), but there is no need to worry about a thermal runaway or other problems.

-If you are concerned about abnormal heat generation,

-please contact us by logging into the SwitchBot App → Profile → Feedback.

 *If night vision is turned on constantly, it can cause high fever, and at such times it is recommended to turn off the night vision.

 ---